HL7/davinci-pct/input/pagecontent/index.md

 2. The Providers involved in the service coordinate on their individual charges and services for the Good Faith Estimate through the [GFE Coordination Workflow](gfe_coordination_overview.html), if applicable.
 For self-pay or uninsured patients, the GFE can be made available to the patient at this step. _(This would be through another means not defined in this IG.)_

-3. For insured patients, a collection of GFEs in the form of a FHIR resource bundle ([GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html)) is submitted (via the [gfe-submit operation](https://build.fhir.org/ig/HL7/davinci-pct/OperationDefinition-GFE-submit.html)) to the payer’s endpoint for AEOB creation.
+3. For insured patients, one or more GFEs in a FHIR Bundle resource ([GFE Collection Bundle](StructureDefinition-davinci-pct-gfe-collection-bundle.html)) is submitted (via the [gfe-submit operation](https://build.fhir.org/ig/HL7/davinci-pct/OperationDefinition-GFE-submit.html)) to the payer’s endpoint for AEOB creation.

 4. The payer would then process, adjudicate, and produce the [AEOB Bundle](StructureDefinition-davinci-pct-aeob-bundle.html).